 Being the birthplace of the Amazon – where the Ucayali and Marañon converge – the river is at its narrowest here.
 This means that you can always gaze upon a picturesque view of the Amazon’s riverbanks through Aqua Nera’s floor-to-ceiling windows which grace every cabin.
 As you venture into the depths of the rainforest, sail across mystical black water lagoons, enjoy up-close wildlife encounters, and visit the indigenous residents of Amazonia.
 Read on for five of the most exciting adventures which await you.

-2. Jungle Trekking and Animal Spotting
+1. Jungle Trekking and Animal Spotting

-Although the truly remote indigenous tribes are protected and inaccessible to visitors, there are stilted villages and riverside settlements to visit where you’ll get a glimpse of the Amazonian way of life, customs and traditions.
+Although the truly remote indigenous tribes are protected and inaccessible to visitors, there are stilted villages and riverside settlements to visit where you’ll get a glimpse of the Amazonian way of life, and the native customs and traditions.

 5. Swim in the Lap of Nature

 The calm waters of Lake Clavero are ideal for a refreshing swim, while you watch villagers paddle in their traditional dugout canoes.
 You might find pink and grey river dolphins frolicking around you and schools of fish brushing past your legs.
 It can be scary to take the first dive in but the waters are perfectly safe.

 Would you really want to travel this far and miss out on the opportunity to swim in Amazonian water?
 Lake Clavero is a magnificent spot to relax after a day of spotting animals and exploring the rainforest.
 Cool off and rejuvenate yourself for the adventures which lie ahead.

 The Aria Amazon and Aqua Nera offer three, four- and seven-night cruises on the Peruvian Amazon that manage to fit all of the major highlights of the Peruvian Amazon and the Pacaya-Samiria National Reserve in an action-packed itinerary.
 Check the dates for your next adventure here.